DIPlib/diplib/changelogs/diplib_next.md

 - Regular indexing (such as `img[10:40:2, :]`), which creates a new image that shares data with the original image, now has the output image protected.
 This allows the user to write into the sub-image with confidence.
   See [issue #204](https://github.com/DIPlib/diplib/issues/204).

+- The Python version of the `dipview` utility is changed in the same way as the C++ version: The tool will first attempt to read a file as if it were a multi-page TIFF file where the pages compose a 3D image.
+If it fails, it proceeds as it did previously.

 (See also changes to *DIPlib*.)